sadrasafa/StereoGS/README.md

 conda install plyfile tqdm
 ```

-Clone the repositroy and its submodules, and install the submodules (Note that we use a rasterizer different from the original [3DGS](https://github.com/graphdeco-inria/gaussian-splatting)\):
+Clone the repository and its submodules, and install the submodules (Note that we use a rasterizer different from the original [3DGS](https://github.com/graphdeco-inria/gaussian-splatting)\):
 ```
 git clone https://github.com/sadrasafa/StereoGS.git --recursive pip install submodules/depth-diff-gaussian-rasterization